9_Rendering 3D Scenes

 Try it!

-Inside your graphics folder, create a new file called test_9_2.py
+Inside your main folder, create a new file called test_9_2.py

 .